MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechrecognitionscenario.md

 A grammar constraint optimized for web search recognition scenarios.

 ### -field Dictation:1
-A gramar constraint optimized for continuous dictation recognition scenarios.
+A gramar constraint optimized for continuous recognition scenarios.

 ### -field FormFilling:2
 A grammar constraint optimized for form input recognition scenarios.